Research, Writing, and Thesis Work in Your Third Year and for Advanced Degrees

 Original Contribution and Scholarly Conversation

-The advanced thesis demands more than summarizing existing knowledge; it requires original contribution.
-This means identifying a gap in the current scholarly conversation and offering a new interpretation, application, or piece of research to fill it.
+The advanced thesis demands more than summarizing existing knowledge; it requires identifying a gap in the current scholarly conversation and offering a new interpretation or research to fill it.
+You must deeply understand the existing literature to demonstrate where your work enters the conversation.

 Rigor and Defense (The Viva Voce)

 The thesis process requires meticulous attention to rigor in methodology, argument, and documentation.
 This is often followed by a formal defense (viva voce) before a panel of faculty examiners.
+This tests not only your knowledge but also your ability to articulate and defend your findings under critical questioning—demanding both theological depth and intellectual humility.

 Conclusion: Preparing for a Lifetime of Study